The Institute originally published this post on November 14, 2013, on our previous website.

 The study acknowledges that the vagal effect of breathing is a calming reaction.
 They explain "how the length of the song phrases guides respiration, resulting in compliances of frequency and phrases of respiration cycles and [heart rate variability] HRV cycles between singers."
 In other words, when a congregation sings together, their heart rates and breathing come in sync, and, collectively, they relax.
 The study concludes, singing "produces slow, regular and deep respiration . . . [that] causes a pulsating vagal activity," which is collectively calming.

-This is good news for ministers seeking to lead congregations after trauma.
+This is good news for congregational leaders seeking to lead congregations after trauma.
 Gathering, for worship, after incidents of trauma – especially when worship involves singing – can produce all three of the keys to healing from trauma.